What is white collar crime?

 Conspiracy to defraud

-Conspiracy to defraud occurs if for instance the directors try to make an agreement between them to conceal secret profits.
-Two or more persons must commit this offence in order for it to take place.
-The intention of the parties to conspiracy is the key element.
-If one of the two defendants who are charged with conspiracy is acquitted the other one must be acquitted too, there cannot be an offence of conspiracy committed by one person only.
-The police and the Serious Fraud Office prosecute and charge this offence on a frequent basis.
+The common law offence of conspiracy to defraud carries a maximum jail sentence of 10 years.
+It occurs if, for example, two or more directors of a company try to make an agreement between them to conceal secret profits.
+If one of the two defendants charged with conspiracy is acquitted the other one must be acquitted too: there cannot be an offence of conspiracy committed by one person only.

-False accounting includes making false applications, false valuations, supplying false documents, supplying false bills, making false entries in accounts, false purchase invoices etc. It is also an offence to destroy, falsify or conceal any account or any document which is important for any accounting purpose with the intention of gain for himself or to cause loss to another.
+False accounting under s 17(1) of the Theft Act 1968, includes making false applications, false valuations, supplying false documents, supplying false bills, making false entries in accounts, false purchase invoices etc. It is also an offence to destroy, falsify or conceal any account or any document which is important for any accounting purpose with the intention of gain for himself/ herself or to cause loss to another.

-Money laundering offences involve proceeds of a crime (dirty money) which change ownership so that it seems that this money comes from a legitimate source and is not dirty money any more.
+Money laundering offences under the Proceeds of Crime Act 2002 involve proceeds of a crime (dirty money) which change ownership so that it seems that this money comes from a legitimate source and is not dirty money any more.